Planar graphs with the maximum number of induced 6-cycles

-An arbitrary graph in $\mathcal{F}_n$ is illustrated in Figure \ref{reqd form}.
+The structure of a graph in $\mathcal{F}_n$ is illustrated in Figure~\ref{fig:Fn}.
 In this illustration, red lines indicate edges each of whose addition or omission does not affect whether the graph is in $\mathcal{F}_n$.
 We are now ready to state the main result of the paper.